docksal/ci-agent/README.md

 - `docksal/bitbucket-pipelines-agent:edge`
 - `docksal/bitbucket-pipelines-agent:edge-php`

 ## Configuration

-### Global Pipelines variables

-The agent expects the following required variables to be defined.
+The following required variables should be configured at the Bitbucket organization level (this way all project repos will have access to them).

 `DOCKSAL_HOST` or `DOCKSAL_HOST_IP`